alex-courtis/way-displays/README.md

 To ameliorate this, we always round our scale to a multiple of one eighth.
 This results in a nice round binary number, which minimises some of the rounding and results in a smoother image.
 If you're interested, our rounded scale is a [wl_fixed_t](https://wayland.freedesktop.org/docs/html/apb.html).

-## Questions, Suggestions And Ideas
+## Questions, Suggestions And Contributions

 Please create a [github issue](https://github.com/alex-courtis/way-displays/issues) and attach the log `/tmp/way-displays.1.me.log`

 [Contributions](CONTRIBUTING.md) are always welcome.

-[Milestone 1.9](https://github.com/alex-courtis/way-displays/milestone/1) contains a prioritised list of issue I would be eternally grateful for you to work on.
+[Milestone 1.10](https://github.com/alex-courtis/way-displays/milestone/2) contains a list of issue I would be eternally grateful for you to work on.

-## Help Wanted - GUI Configurator

-way-displays can currently be configured via the configuration file and CLI.

-A GUI client would greatly enhance usability.
-See [wdisplays collaboration](https://github.com/alex-courtis/way-displays/issues/55) for a great candidate.

-The client could use the same [IPC socket and YAML streaming protocol](doc/IPC.md) as the CLI.